Dinner can be on the table in less time than you think, especially when you’ve got some quick and easy meal prep shortcuts in your bag of tricks.

 I’ve put together this Weekly Kitchen Prep printable to help you think through the things you can do today to help you later.
 Want a copy?

-When you subscribe to my mailing list below, I’ll pop that printable into an email right away.
+When you subscribe to my free weekly newsletter, I’ll get you access to the printable right away.

 Once you’ve downloaded the printable, print it off on thick paper.
 Bonus points if you laminate it so you can reuse it.
 Then, each week as you plan out meals for the coming days, make notes on your checklist of what you can do in advance to make dinner-making easier.